A toddler sits on clothes inside a laundry basket holding a pretend steering wheel while a grown-up pulls the basket toward a washing machine.

 Step 01

-Put enough clothes in the laundry basket to make a soft seat, then place the basket at the start of one short clear path toward the washing machine.
+Put enough clothes in the laundry basket to make a soft seat, then place the basket at one end of a short clear two-way path.
+Use the washing machine as the opposite endpoint.

 Step 02